Get an AI summary of this post on:

 • This is the net value of MRR in a given month, taking into account all the above types.
 It’s calculated as: Net New MRR = (New MRR + Expansion MRR + Reactivation MRR) - (Churn MRR + Contraction MRR)

-By segmenting MRR into these types, businesses can pinpoint specific growth drivers, identify problem areas, and develop strategies to optimize their subscription models.
+Segmenting MRR into these types helps businesses pinpoint growth drivers, identify problem areas, and optimize their subscription models.

 Why is it important to measure MRR?